aws/aws-cli/awscli/examples/importexport/create-job.rst

 You can also pass the manifest as a string in quotes::

-  aws importexport create-job --job-type import --manifest 'manifestVersion: 2.0;
+  aws importexport create-job --job-type import --no-validate-only --manifest 'manifestVersion: 2.0;
    returnAddress:
    name: Jane Roe
    company: Example Corp.